AA/PPS 02.01.01 - Academic Credit Courses

 Grade Modes – Valid grades are defined in G/PPS No. 02.12, Grades and Changes of Grades.

 Header and Topics – A header course will be required as a placeholder before a new topics course can be developed.
 At least one new topics course must be submitted along with the new header course.
-Topics courses:
+Topics courses, also known as “special topics” courses:

 are temporary lecture or seminar courses that provide a format for offering courses in which content is being developed as a single topic or subject;